belerico/mvpoli/Lisp/README.md

 Function: (maxdegree Poly)
 Output: Degree
-Description: The maxdegree function returns the maximum degree of the monomers that appear in Poly.
+Description: The maxdegree function returns the maximum degree of the monomials that appear in Poly.
 Poly can take one of the following forms:
    * a structure of the type (POLY NIL)
    * a structure of the type (POLY Ms)